 Kim Jong Un meets Putin in Russia, vows "unconditional support" amid Moscow's assault on Ukraine

-Seoul, South Korea — North Korean leader Kim Jong Un told Russian President Vladimir Putin on Wednesday that his country offers its "full and unconditional support" for Russia's "sacred fight" to defend its security interests, in an apparent reference to the war in Ukraine.
+Seoul, South Korea — North Korean leader Kim Jong Un told Russian President Vladimir Putin on Wednesday that he could count on his country's "full and unconditional support" for Russia's "sacred fight" to defend its security interests, in an apparent reference to the war in Ukraine.
 Kim said North Korea would always stand with Russia on the "anti-imperialist" front.

-The allies' meeting came amid mounting concern that the two heavily-sanctioned countries may strike a deal to share weapons and satellite technology that would give Putin a significant boost in his flailing war in Ukraine, and propel North Korea more quickly toward its goals of launching spy satellites into orbit and obtaining a long-range nuclear missile capability.
+The allies' meeting at a remote Russian space launch facility came amid mounting concern that the two heavily-sanctioned countries may strike a deal to exchange weapons and satellite technology that could give Putin a boost in his flailing war in Ukraine and propel North Korea more quickly toward its goals of launching spy satellites into orbit and obtaining a long-range nuclear missile capability.

 Putin, in his opening remarks, welcomed Kim to Russia and said he was glad to see him.
 Putin listed economic cooperation, humanitarian issues and the "situation in the region" among the agenda items for their talks.